Purpose.

 The Mercure HEC reward, without distinction or priority, "startuppers", buyers, multi-entrepreneurs, heirs-developers of family businesses, or simply entrepreneurs of traditional businesses of all sizes and in all sectors of activity, or even creator and promoters of non-capitalistic structures, but which have a significant impact on the economic development of our society.

-To be eligible for this, this or these entrepreneurs must be significantly involved in the capital and in the decision-making processes of the companies in which their actions are honored.
+To be eligible, these entrepreneurs must be significantly involved in the capital and decision-making processes of the companies in which their actions are highlighted.

 Geographic areas.